-Georgia recovers the cost of long-term care from the estates of deceased Medicaid members who were 55 or older when they received it, and from members of any age in a nursing or intermediate care facility.
-The program covers services received on or after May 3, 2006, and exempts the first $25,000 of the estate for deaths on or after July 1, 2018.
+Georgia recovers the cost of long-term care from the estates of deceased Medicaid members who were 55 or older when they received it, and from members of any age who were in a nursing facility, intermediate care facility, or other medical institution.
+Recovery applies to services received on or after May 3, 2006, and the Commissioner waives any claim against the first $25,000 of the estate for deaths on or after July 1, 2018.

 Georgia